 The registered health information administrator credential must be renewed every two years by completing 30 continuing education units (CEUs) and paying related recertification fees.

 A career as a registered health information administrator can offer many rewarding opportunities, according to the U.S. Bureau of Labor Statistics (BLS).

 Projected Job Growth

-Jobs in this segment are expected to grow by 20 percent through 2026.
-That rate is more than twice the 7 percent increase predicted for all occupations during that time.
+Jobs in this segment are expected to grow by 18% through 2028.
 Opportunities are likely to expand as the use of electronic health records becomes more widespread and the aging population increases in numbers.